lorenzejay/phastos-automate-extension/README.md

 Extension Link: [coming soon]()

-This is the README for your extension "phastos-automate".
-After writing up a brief description, we recommend including the following sections.

 ## Features

 1. Based on your phastos-automate configurations, you can launch processes from macos built in terminal or Iterm2.